playgen/SUGAR-SocialGamification/doc/development/docker.md

 See the docker/docker-compose_build_deploy script.
 It uses this in conjunction with [docker-compose.base.yml](#docker-composebaseyml).

+#### docker-compose.map-port.yml

+See the docker/docker-compose_build_deploy_map-port or docker/docker-compose_image_deploy_map-port scripts.
+It uses this in conjunction with the other docker compose files.

+This will map port 59400 of the SUGAR server container to 59400 on your local machine.
+Test that it has done so by going to http://localhost:59400.

 #### docker-compose.base.yml

 The SUGAR compose configuration requires the sugar-mariadb container which hosts the databse.
 This is simply built from the mariadb image.